nyx-fuzz/Nyx/docs/01-Nyx-VMs.md

 python3 nyx_packer.py <...> -args `/tmp/input` -file `/tmp/input`
 ```

 we can use the `/dev/shm` directory for that.
-By doing so, we can gain a performance boost up to 2x.
+By doing so, we can gain a significant performance boost.